 Finally, if phototherapy doesn't work, an antidepressant drug may prove effective in reducing or eliminating SAD symptoms, but there may be unwanted side effects to consider.

 How Can NaturaLux Filters Help Those With S.A.D.?

 NaturaLux™ Filters are designed to simulate the same quality of the visible light spectrum that is provided by the sun, in other words, color-balanced light.
 If you have to be indoors for 8-10 hours a day, and cannot spend the necessary time under sunlight to chase away the "winter blues," we suggest you try our NaturaLux Filters.
 It is a UV-safe method of receiving the top-quality light you and your eyes deserve.
 Most fluorescent light sources have no UV protection whatsoever, and some manufacturers even boast the fact that their product emits more UV radiation than standard fluorescent bulbs.
 We are not aware of any medical or scientific studies that prove that the addition of UV radiation to fluorescent lamps helps abate the symptoms of S.A.D.

 Whether you have S.A.D., the winter blues, or would just like to have the best possible illumination in your environment, our NaturaLux™ Filters are for you.

-Disclaimer: Inspired Concepts and its distributors make no medical claims.
+Disclaimer: This website and its owner make no medical claims.
 Consult a physician before starting any form of treatment.